6 Thode Court

 Davenport, IA 52802

-Cindy Winckler is serving her 7th term in the Iowa House.
+Cindy Winckler is serving her 8th term in the Iowa House.
 She has been a member of Economic Development budget subcommittee, ranking member of Labor and Industrial Relations committee, and chair and ranking member of Education Appropriations budget subcommittee.
-She also has served on the Judiciary, Local Government, Labor, Ways and Means, Environmental Protection and Human Resources Committees.
-She presently is Ranking Member on the Education Appropriations subcommittee and serves on the Appropriations, Education, and State Government committees.
+She also has served on the Appropriations, Judiciary, Local Government, Labor, Ways and Means, Environmental Protection and Human Resources Committees.
+She presently is Ranking Member on the Education Appropriations subcommittee and serves on the Education, Human Resources and State Government committees.
 Cindy is also an ex-officio member of the Iowa College Student Aid Commission and the Council on Educator Development.

 Cindy Winckler was born in Des Moines, Iowa.
 She moved to Davenport when she was young, and has continued to be a part of the Davenport community throughout her adult years.
 Public service has been a part of her family background.
 Her dad owned the snack bar at the Scott County Court House, through an agreement with the county and the disabled veterans organization.
 Her mother was a long-time deputy city clerk and city alderman.

 She is a graduate of West High School in Davenport.
 She earned a BSE in Home Economics from Northeast Missouri State University and her master’s degree in Educational Technology from the University of Northern Iowa.
 While earning her master’s degree, she received First Place in the UNI research award for her paper, “Building an Instructional Model for High Schools of the 21st Century.”

 Cindy has been a family and consumer science teacher in small and large school districts in Iowa – Davis County, Pleasant Valley, Calamus and Davenport.
-She retired as a Quality Learning Consultant with the Mississippi Bend Area Education Agency in Bettendorf and is currently an independent education consultant.
+She retired as a Quality Learning Consultant with the Mississippi Bend Area Education Agency in Bettendorf and continues her work on education equity issues.
 In her capacity as a Quality Learning Consultant, she worked with teachers, administrators and school districts to plan and implement student achievement initiatives.
 Cindy was named Who’s Who Among America’s Teachers in February 2000.